 The breathtaking limestone palisades of this creek-carved gorge are more ancient than the Grand Canyon — albeit much closer together.
 Once accessible only by horseback, Spearfish Canyon’s narrow, 1000-foot walls are among the most spectacular scenery in the Black Hills.

-Spearfish Canyon is the Northern Hills’ number one natural attraction.
-A great spot for wildlife enthusiasts, as the diverse array of plant life, provides a comfortable home for deer, mountain goats, porcupines and bobcats, Spearfish Canyon is also a place for outdoor enthusiasts.
-Rock climbing, biking, hiking, and fishing are just a few of the activities that visitors and residents utilize this natural wonder for.
+Spearfish Canyon is also a frequent destination for outdoor enthusiasts.
+Rock climbing, biking, hiking, and fishing are just a few of the activities that draw visitors and residents alike to this natural wonder.